 The findings of this research on retirement financial behaviour in the BTR suggest a comprehensive set of actionable policy implications for policymakers, educators, and community leaders, emphasizing the importance of culturally relevant strategies to ensure financial security and retirement preparedness.
 For policymakers, developing life-stage-specific financial policies is critical.
 Tailored retirement planning initiatives should address the distinct financial needs of individuals at different stages of life, such as early employment, mid-career, and pre-retirement.
-These policies could include tax incentives or matching contributions to encourage retirement savings, particularly for lower-income individuals who often face barriers to accumulating sufficient financial resources for their later years.
-Additionally, implementing community-centric financial literacy programs can significantly enhance awareness and engagement with retirement planning.
+These policies could include tax incentives or matching contributions to encourage retirement savings, particularly for lower-income individuals who often face barriers to accumulating sufficient financial literacy programs can significantly enhance awareness and engagement with retirement planning.
 These programs should be designed to resonate with the cultural contexts of indigenous and marginalized populations, using local languages and partnering with community organizations to ensure accessibility and relevance.